A colleague once said – every scientist has a creative streak, somewhere.

-All Science, from the pure sciences of Mathematics, Physics and Chemistry to the Biological sciences including Medicine, Biology and assorted numerous disciplines today, requires creativity as well as curiosity, dexterity and an ability to solve the problem at hand.
+All Science, from the pure sciences of Mathematics, Physics and Chemistry to the Biological sciences including Medicine, Biology and assorted disciplines of today, requires creativity as well as curiosity, dexterity and an ability to solve the problem at hand.

 I first studied Medical Science and began this exacting, extremely fascinating career at “the Kids” now the Women’s and Children’s Hospital in South Australia.